bloom-lang/bud/README.md

 Main deficiencies at this point are:

 - No Ruby constraints: Within Bloom programs the full power of Ruby is also available, including mutable state.
 This allows programmers to get outside the Bloom framework and lose cleanliness.

 - Compatibility: Bud only works with Ruby (MRI) 1.8.7 and 1.9.
+Bud also has experimental support for Ruby 2.0.
 JRuby and other Ruby implementations are currently not supported.

 ## Installation